aswathm786/mini-ecom/frontend/README.md

 npm test
 ```

-Tests use Jest and React Testing Library.
-Example test in `test/csrfFetch.test.ts`.
+Tests use Vitest and React Testing Library.
+Example test in `test/csrfFetch.test.tsx`.
+Run tests with `npm test`.

 ## API Integration

 The frontend expects API endpoints at `/api/*`.
-In development, Vite proxies these to `http://localhost:5000` (configured in `vite.config.ts`).
+In development, Vite proxies these to `http://localhost:3000` (configured in `vite.config.ts`).
+The proxy target is configurable via the `VITE_API_URL` environment variable.

 For production, ensure the API is accessible at the same origin or configure CORS appropriately.